The Best Podcast Tools for Beginners

 This mic can be plugged directly into your computer via USB.
 It usually comes with a mic stand and a foam windscreen to put over the mic head to prevent plosives, which are the harsh wind sounds we make on the mic when we say words that start with ‘p’ and ‘b.’
 Put your hand over your mouth and say the word ‘purple pigtails’ and you’ll see what I mean.

 The Samson Q2U will meet all your podcasting needs.
 However, some podcasters like to splash cash, and, to be honest, the more you get into podcasting, the more fun it is to buy new gear that you probably don’t need.
-If you’re curious about what pod junkies consider best-in-class mics, they are: Heil PR40, Shure SM7B, Rode Procaster, and the Electro Voice RE-20.
+If you’re curious about what pod junkies consider best-in-class mics, they are: Heil PR40, Shure SM7B, and Rode Procaster.
 These are excellent mics, but are they hundreds of dollars better?
 You can try them out and be the judge, but I’d stick to my original recommendation, at least to start.

 Best headphones for editing podcasts